AVEVA/sample-events-to-connect-api/README.md

 Once fully configured, the adapter automatically handles the following:

 1. Authentication to CONNECT
-2. It runs each "data selection" every time as scheduled, polling the API events, reference data, and types and sending the corresponding OMF messages to CONNECT to actually create everything
+2. It runs each "data selection" every time as scheduled, polling the API events, assets, reference data, and authorization tags and sending the corresponding OMF messages to CONNECT to actually create everything
 3. It logs any failed requests to the API to the "FailedRequests" controller
 4. It queries the "HealthCheck" controller to check the health of the API (in our case, the API only ever says it's healthy)